belangeo/pyo/embedded/juceplugin/README.md

 ------------------------------------------------------------------------------
 Step 7 - Edit Source/PluginProcessor.cpp

-Add these lines to *XXXAudioProcessor::prepareToPlay* method:
+Add these lines to *XXXAudioProcessor::prepareToPlay* method (note that the first line is necessary, in contrast to other embedded projects, otherwise a PyFloat_Type error occurs and the plugin host will crash.
+Change Python version to the one you have installed or compiled Pyo for):

+	dlopen("libpython3.13.so.1.0", RTLD_LAZY | RTLD_GLOBAL);
     pyo.setup(getTotalNumInputChannels(), getTotalNumOutputChannels(), samplesPerBlock, sampleRate);
     pyo.exec(BinaryData::stereoDelay_py);